flow rich text email with list of records

 asstInitTable: starts the table and inserts the header row.
 The new flow datatable element is just for screens, but I found this great article on including tables in flow emails.
 Some very basic html required here, but should be able to teach yourself in 15 mins

-the table html itself is stored in a text variable, which I have named vaEmailTableBody
+the html for the table that is used in the email is stored in a text variable, which I have named vaEmailTableBody

 textTemplateTableHeader.png

-loopOps: loop over each opportunity record, so that we can add the actual data from each opp to the table.
+loopOps: loop over each opportunity record, so that we can add the actual data from each opp to the table to a separate row.

 asstBuildTable.png